ApolloFramework/camellia2/README.txt

 ******************************** Instructions for Manual Builds *********************************

 ******** PREREQUISITES ********
 Trilinos is required for all builds of Camellia.
-A couple of sample do-configure scripts for Trilinos can be found in distribution directory, under build/trilinos-do-configure-samples.
+A couple of sample do-configure scripts for Trilinos can be found in the Camellia distribution directory, under build/trilinos-do-configure-samples.
 These include the packages within Trilinos that Camellia requires.

-Building Trilinos (specifically Epetra) with HDF5 is not absolutely required, but without this nearly all data I/O facilities will fail with an exception.
+Building Trilinos (specifically Epetra) with HDF5 is not absolutely required, but without this nearly all Camellia's data I/O facilities (mesh and solution serialization, as well as visualization output) will fail with an exception.
 This will also result in test failures for tests related to mesh and solution I/O.  Note that there is an incompatibility with HDF5 version 1.10; please use 1.8.x instead.

 For an MPI build, Camellia also requires some version of the MPI libraries.
 Open MPI is what we use most of the time.
 Additionally, Camellia supports MUMPS and SuperLU_Dist if both Camellia and Trilinos are built with these libraries.
 MUMPS also requires SCALAPACK to be installed.